AxelThevenot/K-Means/README.md

     # Return the euclidean distance value
     return coord_difference_to_square.sum(axis=1, keepdims=True)**0.5
 ```
 The first step of the k-means method is to find the nearest centroids for each point.
 The `nearest_centroid()` fucntion seeks to do this step.
-It finds the nearests centroid for each samples and returns their respective number as an array.
+It finds the nearest centroid for each samples and returns their respective index as an array.
 It takes two arguments : the X matrix of samples and the array of centroids (and their coordinates so it is a matrix in fact).

 ```python
 def nearest_centroid(X, centroids):